uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 {{< module-versions >}}

 You can work in the MATLAB desktop on the Rivanna frontend nodes; we recommend [FastX](https://www.rc.virginia.edu/userinfo/rivanna/login/#remote-desktop-access) for this application.
-However, the time and memory that a job can use on the frontends are limited, so for longer jobs you should submit your job to compute nodes through SLURM.
+However, the time and memory that a job can use on the frontends are limited, so for longer jobs you should submit your job to compute nodes through Slurm.

 If your Matlab job requires user interactions via the Matlab interface, you should use [Open OnDemand](/userinfo/rivanna/ood/overview) as described in the next section.